Image Formats & Contentful's Images API Podcast Interview

 Yeah, that’s a good point.
 Like I’m thinking of a guy, his name’s Jesse Brackenbury.
 He’s a landscape photographer.
 The guy is always up in the wilderness, crack of dawn, getting these incredible images in his sight is just stunning.
 You’re there for the images.
 That is what he is about.
 He is selling you prints and calendars and other things.
 And yeah, absolutely.
 Quality is paramount [in that scenario].
 And people are probably willing to wait to see those incredible images.

-You know, it’s stored in our systems, essentially, it lives in the cloud.
+It’s stored in our systems, essentially, it lives in the cloud.
 That’s several layers of abstraction.
 And actually kind of depends on where you are in Planet Earth, whether you’re getting delivered by Fastly or Akamai.
 So there’s some technical underpinnings there.
 The good news is, as a developer, it’s not something that you need to worry about—and I don’t say that to dismiss the concern at all.
 It’s just that it’s in practical terms, all you need to know is here’s the image, this API, here’s the endpoint for it.
 Here’s how I get my image.
 And then here’s how I deliver it.
 And that’s all in our documentation.

 The Contentful Images API allows the retrieval and manipulation of image files referenced from our Asset store.
 So you can store all kinds of things in Contentful.
 We call it the Images API and not the Asset API, because images is the most common thing by far and 95.99% of what people use it for as opposed to delivering like files and PDFs and documents, etc. Okay, so it’s to let you, as a developer, retrieve, manipulate, and then deliver that image in an optimal way.
 Now, when you hit the API, if you’re developer, you’ll get a JSON response.
 Or you can represent it, think of it that way.
 The URL is the most important thing that you’ll always be getting.
 You can get other details like title, file name, content type as a JPEG, is it PNG, etc. Some details—it’s actually not a ton.
 So this is an area that I’m hoping our product team will be expanding on.
 We did just roll out a new feature called Tags, I believe they’re near-public, most of our larger customers are already using them.
 But basically, there’s now some native tags, and you can read about that at Contentful.com.
 But this is something that people who handle images and manage them are gonna care about, you know, adding tags, like is this featured image, is it outside, is it daylight, is it you know, what kind of thing is it?
 Is it a product, image, whatever.
 So now, those are some things that you can now get when you talk to our API’s.
 Basically, though, the job of the API is to let you deliver that image and you pick your parameters, you can add some parameters on top of that, in order to convert the format, compress it more, add some flags, like we haven’t really touched on things like progressive JPEG and eight bit PNGs.
 WebP is a whole other thing.
 You know, if you go to our developer documentation, you can learn all of the different things you could do with it.
 And the blog post covers, I think, the high points of that.